mmkke/GMRI/PROTOTYPE.md

 ### Set Time Frame

 We selected a timeframe of the 10 year period from 01/2014 to 01/2024.
-This time frame was selected to capture all available data after the collapse of the New England Groundfishery, which resulted in a major change in Import trends.
+This timeframe was chosen to encompass all available data following the 2012 declaration of the Northeast Multispecies Groundfish Fishery as a fishery disaster area, which led to significant changes in Import trends.
 Our focus was specifically on trade and price dynamics from countries fishing in the Barents Sea within the post-2013 paradigm.

 ```python
     ### Set Time Frame